httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 * use of Unprompted Authentication with an unknown key ID
 * failure to validate the signature or MAC.

+Such servers MUST also ensure that the timing of their request handling does not leak any information.
+This can be accomplished by delaying responses to all non-existent resources such that the timing of the authentication verification is not observable.

 # Intermediary Considerations {#intermediary}

 Since the Signature and HMAC HTTP Authentication Schemes leverage TLS keying